Pharaoh-hub/Third-Semester-AWS-Assignment/README.md

 CloudLaunch – AltSchool Cloud Engineering Project

 This project, called CloudLaunch, was completed as part of my AltSchool Africa Cloud Engineering assignment.
-It demonstrates knowledge of AWS services such as S3, IAM, and VPC networking.
-The work is divided into two major tasks:
+It demonstrates my understanding of core AWS services such as S3, IAM, CloudFront, and VPC networking.
+The work is divided into two main parts:

-Hosting a static website using Amazon S3 and applying IAM restrictions.
+Hosting a static website using Amazon S3 and controlling access with IAM.

 Designing and configuring a Virtual Private Cloud (VPC) with subnets, route tables, and security groups.

-All steps were done inside my AWS Free Tier account.
+All work was done within my AWS Free Tier account.

-Task 1 – Static Website Hosting with S3 and IAM Buckets Created
+Task 1 – Static Website Hosting with S3 and IAM Buckets I Created

 cloudlaunch-site-bucket-pharaoh

-Purpose: To host a public static website.
+Purpose: Hosts my public static website.

-Configuration: Static website hosting enabled with an index.html file uploaded.
+Configuration: Static website hosting enabled with my index.html uploaded.

-Permissions: Public read access to the objects.
+Permissions: Bucket is private; public access blocked.
+Only CloudFront Origin Access Identity (OAI) can read the files.

 cloudlaunch-private-bucket-pharaoh

-Purpose: To store private files.
+Purpose: Stores private files for internal use.

-Configuration: Block public access enabled.
+Configuration: Public access blocked.

-Permissions: Accessible only to a specific IAM user, not to the public.
+Permissions: Only the IAM user I created can access the files.

 cloudlaunch-visible-only-bucket-pharaoh

-Purpose: To demonstrate a bucket that can be listed but not read.
+Purpose: Demonstrates a bucket that the IAM user can see exists but cannot read or download objects.

 Website

-A very simple HTML file was uploaded to the site bucket with the following content:
+I uploaded a simple HTML file to the site bucket with the following content:

 <!DOCTYPE html>
 <html>